Victoria-Uwegba/LITA-PROJECT-1/README.md

 ### Project Overview

-This data analysis project focuses on delivering insights into a retail store's sales performance for the years 2023 and 2024.
+This data analysis project focuses on delivering insights into a retail store's sales performance for 2023 and 2024.
 Through a detailed examination of the sales data, the project aims to uncover trends, highlight top-selling products, assess regional performance, and analyze monthly sales patterns.
-The insights gained will support data-driven recommendations and comprehensively understand the company’s overall performance.
+The insights gained will support data-driven recommendations and comprehensively understand the company’s performance.

 ### Data Sources